 In situations where pain is the underlying cause, that should be dealt with directly to alleviate the licking.
 Growths or abscesses are usually treated surgically.
 It is also important to be vigilant about environmental hazards to feet, such as deicing compounds in the winter and hot pavement tar in the summer.
 For difficult cases, a visit to a veterinary dermatologist or university veterinary teaching hospital may be in order.

 Distraction is also a good technique: playing games, offering other toys and incentives to keep your dog occupied, coupled with positive reinforcement, will help break the cycle.
-If additional behavior help is needed, consider working with a specialist in veterinary behavior (Click on "Diplomate Map" to find a veterinary specialist in your area).
+If additional behavior help is needed, consider working with a specialist in veterinary behavior.